rails/rails/guides/source/ruby_on_rails_guides_guidelines.md

 bundle exec rake guides:generate:html
 ```

-(You may need to run +bundle install+ first to install the required gems.)
+(You may need to run `bundle install` first to install the required gems.)

-To process +my_guide.textile+ and nothing else use the +ONLY+ environment variable:
+To process `my_guide.textile` and nothing else use the `ONLY` environment variable:

 ```
 touch my_guide.textile
 bundle exec rake guides:generate ONLY=my_guide
 ```

-By default, guides that have not been modified are not processed, so +ONLY+ is rarely needed in practice.
+By default, guides that have not been modified are not processed, so `ONLY` is rarely needed in practice.

-To force processing all the guides, pass +ALL=1+.
+To force processing all the guides, pass `ALL=1`.

-It is also recommended that you work with +WARNINGS=1+.
+It is also recommended that you work with `WARNINGS=1`.
 This detects duplicate IDs and warns about broken internal links.

-If you want to generate guides in a language other than English, you can keep them in a separate directory under +source+ (eg. `source/es`) and use the +GUIDES_LANGUAGE+ environment variable:
+If you want to generate guides in a language other than English, you can keep them in a separate directory under `source` (eg. `source/es`) and use the `GUIDES_LANGUAGE` environment variable:

 ```
 bundle exec rake guides:generate GUIDES_LANGUAGE=es